Sumit2202/todo-real-time/README.md

 1. Displays a list of tasks
 2. Includes a form or input field where users can add a new task to the list
-3. Each task haa a title, due_at(optional), note(optional) and status (completed or not)
+3. Each task has a title, due_at(optional), note(optional) and status (completed or not)
 4. Users should be able to mark tasks as completed or uncompleted by tapping on them
 5. Users should be able to delete tasks from the list

 ## Non-Functional Requirements

-1. Highly Available - Available both online and offline (reads and writes are both supported through firestore db)
+1. Highly Available - Available both online and offline (reads and writes are both supported through Firestore db)
-2. Highly Consistent - When online, this is acheieved by real-time syncing eliminating eventual consistency
+2. Highly Consistent - When online, this is achieved by real-time syncing eliminating eventual consistency
-3. Fault Tolerant - Writes are appended to firestore's commit log on disk and not lost if the app crashes or device runs out of power
+3. Fault Tolerant - Writes are appended to Firestore's commit log on disk and are not lost if the app crashes or the device runs out of power

 ## Installation